Parent Reports - Creating and Managing Report Templates (pre release feature guide)

 Insight provides some built in templates.
 These could be used with no, or minimal, changes or as a start point for your own amended version.

-You can see all the templates at Admin > Parent Reports.
+You can see all the templates at Admin > Parent Report templates and settings.

-The Parent Report Templates screen has four windows.
-The upper two hold any report templates you have in your school and, on the right, the built in Insight templates.
-The bottom two windows relate to using Insight to email your reports direct to parents and customising the filename of downloaded reports.
+The Parent Report Templates screen has five windows.
+The upper two hold any report templates you have in your school on the left and, on the right, the built in Insight templates.
+The lower windows relate to using Insight to email your reports direct to parents and customising the filename of downloaded reports.

 Many of the Insight templates (EYFS, Phonics, KS1, KS2, MTC) are designed to enable reporting statutory assessments.
 Others (End of Year and Objectives) are aimed at general reporting to parents.